dotnet/EntityFramework.Docs/entity-framework/core/querying/related-data/eager.md

 ```

 > [!NOTE]
 > In case of tracking queries, the navigation on which filtered include was applied is considered to be loaded.
-This means that EF Core will not attempt to re-load it's values using [explicit loading](xref:core/querying/related-data/explicit) or [lazy loading](xref:core/querying/related-data/lazy), even though some elements could still be missing.
+This means that EF Core will not attempt to re-load its values using [explicit loading](xref:core/querying/related-data/explicit) or [lazy loading](xref:core/querying/related-data/lazy), even though some elements could still be missing.

 ## Include on derived types